domarm-comat/pglive/README.md

 - With Pglive You've got easy Thread-safe implementation of fast Live plots
 - You can use all `kwargs` specified in pyqtgraph
+- Use your pyqtgraph plots with `DataConnector` directly, no need to use specific `LivePlot` class
 - **Focus on Data Handling, not Data Plotting**